 What is filtered water?

 It is a type of water that has been run through a filter to remove any impurities and improve the taste.
-There are several different methods used to filter water, including reverse osmosis filters, infrared filters, activated carbon filters, or screening and grit removal.
+There are several different methods used to filter water, including reverse osmosis water filters, infrared filters, activated carbon filters, or screening and grit removal.